Brady and numbers point to another Patriots Super Bowl win

 New England has also gotten a strong season from receiver Brandin Cook after acquiring him from New Orleans this offseason.
 He posted his third straight 1,000-yard receiving season (1,082) and was second on the team in receiving yards behind only Gronkowski (1,084).
 Running back Dion Lewis has also found new life just two seasons removed from a knee injury.
 He led the team with 896 yards rushing and six rushing touchdowns.

-It's underlined the football savvy of Belichick, who with a sixth Super Bowl victory would pass Vince Lombardi and tie George Halas and Curly Lambeau for most NFL championships by a coach.
+It's underlined the football savvy of Belichick, who with a sixth Super Bowl win would pass Vince Lombardi and tie George Halas and Curly Lambeau for most NFL championships by a coach.

 Belichick will be taking part in his 11th Super Bowl as a head coach or assistant, the most among any coach in NFL history.
 That amounts to 21.2 percent of all Super Bowls in league history and 34.4 percent of all Super Bowls since his first appearance as the Giants defensive coordinator in 1986.